ritua2/BOINCatTACC/api/README.md

 **Summary**
-Using Coral2, it is now possible to:
+Using Reef, it is now possible to:
 	- Upload files to the cloud, favoring integration with local file systems
 	- Delete files when they are no longer useful
 	- Maintain a sandbox of data for future BOINC projects